skywalkerSam/starboy-blogs/_data/posts/the-journey.md

 &nbsp;

-As a wise man once said, “i’ve seen a lot of beautiful things with a heavy heart.”
+As a poet once said, “i’ve seen a lot of beautiful things with a heavy heart.”

 &nbsp;

 Life goes on,

+&nbsp;

+–––

 &nbsp;